moon-strider/moon-strider/README.md

 ### Let me tell you a bit about myself
-I have a bachelor's degree with honors in informatics and computer science.
+I have a master's degree with honors in Big Data Analytics and Digital platforms.
 I have also successfully completed a two-year long couse in School of Big Data Analytics.

 While I was finishing university, the School of Big Data Analytics really sparkled my interest in computer vision, data science and machine learning in general.